emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 4. To learn more about how to edit and configure issues, including adding subtasks, see [Create an issue and subtask](https://support.atlassian.com/jira-software-cloud/docs/create-an-issue-and-a-sub-task/).

+### Organize issues under epics

-5. You can organize your stories to be under [epics](https://www.atlassian.com/agile/tutorials/epics), which may span multiple sprints. *Epics help to group related issues that represent a larger initiative, making it easier to organize projects.*
+You can also organize your stories to be under epics. *Epics help to group related issues that represent a larger initiative, making it easier to organize projects.*

+To learn more about epics, see [Learn how to use epics in Jira](https://www.atlassian.com/agile/tutorials/epics).

 ## Step 3: Start sprint